Complete Guide to Cloning Linux Machines Using “Imaging”

 Basic Refurbishing Instructions

-The Refurbishing Process Explained: PCF maintains master computers that are cloned (replicated) using USB sticks/Flash Drives These master computers are configured with three different types of users.
-They include accounts for: Students with added protections Admins (for parents, teachers, adults) PCF admin account (in case Admins forget their password) After the master is set up the way we want it, we make an "image" of it.
-An image is a compressed file of the entire [...]
+View the more up-to-date and elaborate imaging instructions here » The Refurbishing Process Explained: PCF maintains master computers that are cloned (replicated) using USB sticks/Flash Drives These master computers are configured with three different types of users.
+They include accounts for: Students with added protections Admins (for parents, teachers, adults) PCF admin account (in case Admins forget their password) After the master is set up the way we want it, we make an "image" of [...]

 September 17th, 2019|Categories: Refurbishing|